astral-sh/uv/README.md

 - 🧰 Advanced features such as [dependency version overrides](#dependency-overrides) and [alternative resolution strategies](#resolution-strategy).
 - ⁉️ Best-in-class error messages with a conflict-tracking resolver.
-- 🤝 Support for a wide range of advanced `pip` features, including: editable installs, Git dependencies, direct URL dependencies, local dependencies, constraints, source distributions, HTML and JSON indexes, and more.
+- 🤝 Support for a wide range of advanced `pip` features, including editable installs, Git dependencies, direct URL dependencies, local dependencies, constraints, source distributions, HTML and JSON indexes, and more.